- Your financial goals are both a to-do list and a long-term strategy.

 5. Revisit your financial goals regularly

-When you take the time to reflect on the “why’s” behind your list of financial goals and put them in a realistic framework, you’re more likely to stick with —and work toward —your plan.
+When you take the time to reflect on the purpose behind your financial goals and put them in a realistic framework, you’re more likely to stay accountable to—and confident in—your financial plan.

-Learn how we can help you create a clearer path to reach your financial goals.
+Learn how we can help you go further on your path to achieving your financial goals.